junxit/us-congress-bills-119/metadata.md

 - 2025-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3870)
 - 2025-09-09 — Received in the Senate.
 - 2025-10-28 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2025-11-03 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2025-11-04 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Boozman with an amendment in the nature of a substitute.
+Without written report.
+- 2025-11-04 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Boozman with an amendment in the nature of a substitute.
+Without written report.
+- 2025-11-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 263.